 Parents care first and foremost about the safety of their children.
 Parents install all kinds of safety precautions in their homes and are constantly vigilant while out in the world, including while driving an automobile.
 Even with proper safety measures in place, unfortunately, accidents do happen, and children can get hurt.
-Continue reading for information on the types of accidents and injuries that children commonly suffer in car crashes, and call a dedicated Portland and Vancouver car crash lawyer if your child has been injured in a car accident in Oregon or Washington State.
+Continue reading for information on the types of accidents and injuries that children commonly suffer in car crashes, and call a dedicated Vancouver car crash lawyer if your child has been injured in a car accident in Washington State.

 Children seated in the front passenger seat are more likely to suffer injury than those in the back seat, in large part because of the front-passenger airbag.
 Airbags are designed for adults, not children, and the impact of the airbag can cause serious damage to the face, head, or neck of a child.

 Car seats and other child restraint systems are important and necessary for children to have any semblance of safety while riding in a motor vehicle.
 Unfortunately, these devices are not always properly designed, manufactured, or installed.
 A malfunctioning child seat can cause a child to suffer serious injury or worse and open the car seat manufacturer to liability.